JasonTrespel/pythonexs/challenges/for_loops/for_loop_chall_diction.md

     if choice == company["name"]:
         print(company["employees"])

-# Ask a user to choose a company (Zesty, Ripe.ly, FruitBee, or JuiceGrove) and return the employees... but DO NOT return "Chad" He got fired this morning.
+# Ask a user to choose a company (Zesty, Ripely, FruitBee, or JuiceGrove) and return the employees... but DO NOT return "Chad" He got fired this morning.

 x= 0
 for company in fruitcompanies: